ranibasna/Reproducible-research-with-R-/docs/Git.md

 * modify any file with harmless changes, then run `git status`.
 What is the current status?
 As you can see git already catch the modification you did.
 * Run `git diff file_name` use the name of the file you did a modification on instead of file_name. .
 A `-` means a deleted line, a `+` means an added line.
 There are also shown a few lines before and after the changes, to put them in context.
 Do tow another harmless modification in two different files.
 Run `git status`.
 Now run `git diff`.
 If we don't specify a file, it will show all changes made in any file,  compared to the previous commit.
 Do you see your changes?.

 * Now as before git add the two files in one command and then git commit each of them in a separate command.
-This is a best practics as we want to optimally each commit to be a specified set of changes?
+This is the best practics as we want to optimally each commit to be a specified set of changes?

 * To see a history of our changes so far, run:

         git log

-* You can use `git rm file_name` to remove a file (this can be seen as a combination of two steps `rm file_name` then `git add file_name`) let us remove clusterimg_result.
+* You can use `git rm file_name` to remove a file (this can be seen as a combination of two steps `rm file_name` then `git add file_name`) let us remove clustering_result.
 Run `git rm Results/cluster_result`.
 This will add the removing to the staging area.
 Now you can commit the removal.
 You can see that directory Results does not exists anymore.

 ## Pushing changes to the remote Repository

-Normally, you sit on your computer an work on a project. you commit changes as you go.
+Normally, you sit on your computer and work on a project. you commit changes as you go.
 At some point (usually when you feel that you have added some new features to the project) you can push these changes to the remote (Online) repository.

 * Since you haven’t connected to the GitHub repo yet, your computer doesn’t even know this exists.
 So tell your local repository about it: